Has your dog developed an itchy sore on their head, tail, or leg? There’s a chance your dog might have a hot spot.

 There’s no medical data that suggests Labradors are more prone to hot spots.
-However, any breed with a thick coat and love of water can create the perfect conditions for a hot spot to form.
+However, dog breeds with a thick coat and love of water can create the perfect conditions for a hot spot to form.
 That includes Labradors, Golden Retrievers, Newfoundlands, German Shephards, and more.

-The best way to treat a hot spot is to catch it early, keep it dry and prevent your dog from scratching or licking it.
+The best hot spot treatment is to catch it early, keep it dry and prevent your dog from scratching or licking it.

 First steps to treat a hot spot at home:

-- Carefully trim the fur around the hot spot (I use these clippers)
+- Carefully trim the fur around the affected areas (I use these clippers)